KevinBean/shadow-youtube/Readme.md

 7.  **Save/Load Project:**
     *   Click "Save Project" to save the current project state (video ID, segments, recordings) to a JSON file.
     *   Click "Load Project" to load a previously saved project from a JSON file.
+8.  **Playback Controls:**
+    *   Adjust playback speed using the "Playback Speed" dropdown.
+    *   Enable or disable looping of segments using the "Loop Segment" button.
+9.  **Interactive Vocabulary Assistance:**
+    *   Click on words in each segment to view definitions and hear pronunciation.

 ## Planned Enhancements